How to Find the Right Divorce Attorney

 Watch Lawyers Perform in the Courtroom

 Take the time to attend court and observe the attorney at work.
 Assess his or her relationships and familiarity with the judges, family service officers, opposing counsel and other court personnel.
 See for yourself how they perform.
-If you like what you see, you can schedule a meeting with the lawyer.
-This meeting can be the perfect opportunity for you to get important information about the attorney’s law office and determiner his or her ability to handle cases.
-Divorce attorneys are just like anybody else — some are easier to get along with than others and some have better skills and experience.
-As in any new relationship, your gut feeling can be very important and you have to make sure you can trust the attorney you hire.
+If you like what you see, you can schedule a meeting.
+This can be the perfect opportunity for you to get important information about the lawyer and determine his or her ability to handle cases.
+Divorce attorneys are just like anybody else—some are easier to get along with than others and some have better skills.
+As in any new relationship, your gut feeling is important; you have to make sure you can trust the attorney you hire.

 Check Two Helpful Sources